Altair Engineering

-Altair Engineering Inc. is an American multinational information technology company headquartered in Troy, Michigan.
-It provides software and cloud solutions for simulation, IoT, high performance computing (HPC), data analytics, and artificial intelligence (AI).
-Altair Engineering is the creator of the HyperWorks CAE software product, among numerous other software packages and suites.
-The company was founded in 1985 and went public in 2017.
-It was traded on the Nasdaq stock exchange under the stock ticker symbol ALTR.
+Altair Engineering Inc. is an American multinational information technology company headquartered in Troy, Michigan, that provides software and cloud solutions for simulation, IoT, high performance computing (HPC), data analytics, and artificial intelligence (AI).

+The firm develops and provides software and cloud services for product development, high-performance computing (HPC), simulation, artificial intelligence, and data intelligence.
+Altair is the creator of the HyperWorks CAE software product, among numerous other software packages and suites.

+Founded in 1985, the company went public in 2017 and was traded on the Nasdaq stock exchange under the symbol ALTR.
 In 2025, it was acquired by Siemens for $10.6 billion.
-Altair develops and provides software and cloud services for product development, high-performance computing (HPC), simulation, artificial intelligence, and data intelligence.

 History

 Founding

 Altair Engineering was founded in 1985 by James R. Scapa, George Christ, and Mark Kistner in Troy, Michigan.
 Since the company's outset, Scapa has served as its CEO (and now chairman).

 Initially, Altair started as an engineering consulting firm, but branched out into product development and computer-aided engineering (CAE) software.
 In the 1990s, it became known for its software products like HyperWorks, OptiStruct, and HyperMesh, which were often used for product development by the automotive industry.

 Some of Altair's early clients included the Ford Motor Company, General Motors, and Chrysler.
 Its software also aided in the development of the Young America and AmericaOne racing yachts, the former of which was used to compete in the 1995 America's Cup.

 Its software also found uses in other sectors, including aerospace (NASA), aviation (Airbus), consumer electronics (Nokia), and toy manufacturing (Mattel), among others.
 In 2002, Altair software aided in the design of the Airbus A380 by weight optimizing the aircraft wing ribs.

 Also in 2002, Altair opened offices in Seongnam, South Korea and Shanghai, China, adding those locales to its international footprint alongside India where it had begun investment in 1992.